stouffer/ms_abc_networks/ms/ms.md

-In this formulation, $k$ is the number of interactions of the incipient species, $\lambda$ is the *basal* rate of interaction loss, and $c$ is a parameter regulating whether species with more interactions tend to gain or lose interactions over time.
-Negative values of $c$ imply that *rich get richer*, *i.e.* species with more interactions tend to conserve them more over speciation.
+In this formulation, $k$ is the number of interactions of the incipient species, $\lambda$ is the *basal* rate of interaction loss, and $c$ is a parameter that regulates whether species with more interactions tend to gain or lose interactions over time.
+Negative values of $c$ imply that *rich get richer*, *i.e.* species with more interactions tend to conserve them more after speciation.
 The special case of $c = 0$ corresponds to no relationship between the degree of a species and its probability of losing or retaining an interaction over speciation.

 We ran the model for $10^4$ timesteps, for $10^5$ random combinations of $<p,
 \lambda, c>$.
-Whenever either level has more than $10^2$ species, some are deleted at random within this level.
-This ensure that the network is at most composed of 200 species.
-Preliminary analyses revealed that this threshold had no impact on the results presented as long as it was reasonably large ($\geq 50$).
+Whenever either level had more than $10^2$ species, some {>>DBS: how many is some?<<} were deleted at random within this level.
+This ensured that the network is at most composed of 200 species.
+Preliminary analyses revealed that this threshold had no impact on the results presented as long as it was sufficiently large ($\geq 50$).

 ## Network measures